roberthorn/dotfiles/README.md

 What I'm using...

 ## To Do
-- install script
+- install script (needs to do something...)
-- add git info to prompt
-- antigen plugins